solliancenet/azure-synapse-in-a-day-demos/infrastructure/README.md

     - [Task 2: Stop Stream Analytics](#task-2-stop-stream-analytics)
     - [Task 3: Stop Virtual Devices application](#task-3-stop-virtual-devices-application)

-## Overview

-This is a hands-on lab for infrastructure, telecommunications, transportation, and manufacturing using Azure Synapse Analytics.
-It provides step-by-step procedures for basic analysis platform construction, IoT sensor data visualization, and predictive maintenance features.

-### Pre-requisites
+## Pre-requisites

 **Please note**: If you are not running this lab in a hosted environment, complete the [lab setup instructions](Setup.md) before continuing.

 - [Power BI Pro license](https://powerbi.microsoft.com/power-bi-pro/) (can start a trial version of Pro).

     > If you have permission to publish reports to your Workspace (≠My Workspace), you can create Power BI Reports on Synapse.
 (Required: Power BI Pro license).
 If not, you can create a Report solely with Power BI Desktop.

+## Overview

+This is a hands-on lab for infrastructure, telecommunications, transportation, and manufacturing using Azure Synapse Analytics.
+It provides step-by-step procedures for basic analysis platform construction, IoT sensor data visualization, and predictive maintenance features.

 ## Building analytic solutions with Azure Synapse Analytics (Basic)